 The Butterfly Tree works only in Zambia, one of the poorest countries in the world.
 Decimated by the HIV and AIDS pandemic and the constant fight against malignant malaria, Zambia relies heavily on international aid.
 There are a number of global NGO’s providing immunisation, research, medical supplies and mosquito nets, unfortunately there is never enough to go round.
-The areas that seem to be neglected are the remote villages so this is where The Butterfly Tree has concentrated most of its work.
+The areas that seem to be neglected are the remote villages, so this is where The Butterfly Tree concentrates most of its work.
 Safe water, health and education facilities are sadly lacking in these rural communities.
-We have now ‘spread our wings’ and initiated projects in four Chiefdoms in the Southern Province of Zambia, covering a distance of 250 kilometres from the town of Livingstone and our base at Mukuni Village.
+We have ‘spread our wings’ and initiated projects in four Chiefdoms in the Southern Province of Zambia, covering a distance of 250 kilometres from the town of Livingstone and our base at Mukuni Village.

 Two thirds of Zambia’s population live on less than fifty pence (one dollar) a day and yet it is one of the most expensive countries in Southern Africa, with inflation rates soaring every year.
 From the onset we concluded that the only way to make a real difference was to concentrate in one area at a time, tackling poverty from all angles.
-We are now working in three Chiefdoms within the Kazungula and Livingstone Districts of Southern Province, developing the health and education facilities.
+We are now working in four Chiefdoms within the Kazungula and Livingstone Districts of Southern Province, developing the health and education facilities.
 A great deal of improvements can be seen with the addition of news schools, clinics and access to safe, clean water.
 Once these communities have the essentials in place it is vital to introduce income-generating activities in order to create sustainability.

 Mukuni is in the Kazungula District of the Southern Province of Zambia close to the Victoria Falls.
 There are over one hundred villages, twelve schools and three clinics with a fourth one, currently being built by The Butterfly Tree, to be opened in 2012, this is where most of our projects have been initiated.
 Our sponsor an orphan program has enabled hundreds of children in the Chiefdom to be educated.The charity has an excellent relationship with Chief Mukuni and works closely with the local Ministry of Education and District Health authorities.
 Each school has been given substantial funding to improve their facilities and education standards.
 All three clinics rely on our aid; due to the lack of government funding these clinics would be closed down if it were not for the support of The Butterfly Tree.
 All of the funds raised go directly into our grass roots projects.